Use Apple Pay to give national parks a boost next month

 Your next Apple Pay purchase might help the country's national parks.
-From July 1-25, Apple will donate $1 to the National Park Foundation for every purchase made with Apple Pay at Apple's stores, website or app store, the company announced today.
+From July 1 to 25, Apple will donate $1 to the National Park Foundation for every purchase made with Apple Pay at Apple's stores, website or app store, the company announced today.

 "America's national parks are an inspiration to us at Apple, and we know they are as important to many of our customers as they are to us," Apple CEO Tim Cook said in a media release.
 "Our goal is to leave the world better than we found it, so this July we're making it easier for anyone to help preserve the beauty of our natural, cultural and historical treasures."